gc-da11yn/gc-da11yn.github.io/src/en/guides/section508-mapping/index.md

                 <p>5.1.3.1 Audio output of visual information</p>
                 <p>
                     Where visual information is needed to enable the use of those functions of ICT that are closed to assistive technologies for screen reading, ICT shall provide at least one mode of operation using non-visual access to enable the use of those functions.</p>
-                <p>NOTE 1: Non-visual access may be in an audio form, including speech, or a tactile form <strong>such as braille for deaf-blind users</strong>.</p>
+                <p>NOTE 1: Non-visual access may be in an audio form, including speech, or a tactile form <mark>such as braille for deaf-blind users</mark>.</p>
                 <p>NOTE 2: The visual information needed to enable use of some functions may include operating instructions and orientation, transaction prompts, user input verification, error messages and non-text content.</p>
             </td>
             <td>